reingel/TableDataView/README.md

 ### Compare View
 1. In the **Explorer**, select two supported files (Ctrl/Cmd+click to multi-select)
 2. Right-click and select **TableDataView: compare**

+With only one file selected, the same menu item opens a file picker — starting in that file's own folder — to choose the file for the left pane; the file you right-clicked becomes the right pane.

 ### Supported File Extensions